ljw1004/vbspec/vb/lexical-grammar.md

 End Module
 ```

-Identifiers are case insensitive, so two identifiers are considered to be the same identifier if they differ only in case.
+Identifiers are case insensitive, so two identifiers are considered to be the same identifier if they differ only in case. (__Note.__ The Unicode Standard one-to-one case mappings are used when comparing identifiers and any locale-specific case mappings are ignored.)

-> __Note__
-> The Unicode Standard one-to-one case mappings are used when comparing identifiers and any locale-specific case mappings are ignored.

 ```antlr
 Identifier